 You Might Enjoy the Suburbs

 Moving to the suburbs may not seem like a great idea at first – but it’s definitely worth entertaining.
 Because property prices are rising due to an urban revival, suburbs are becoming very competitive cost-wise, but are still a better option for people who want a house with a yard at reasonable prices.
-There’s plenty of things to do in Washington DC, and even the proverbially tranquil suburbs have something to offer to their residents.
+There are plenty of things to do in Washington DC, and even the proverbially tranquil suburbs have something to offer to their residents.
 From the proximity to cultural venues to the outdoor suburban atmosphere, there are plenty of things to choose from – depending on what you are interested in.

 With its highly rated public schools and a suburban feel, this neighborhood in Loudoun County is rather popular for families and young professionals.
 The cost of living is very high, but Stone Ridge is a beautiful neighborhood that is close to multiple shops and restaurants and community-accessible public facilities.
 This can also be a great spot for people moving in together with their partners and thinking about starting a family.

 Known for its shopping opportunities, Friendship Village has a suburban feel and low prices compared to other parts of the town.
 Located near the DC/MD border, it is relatively close to the center, but it also has two malls and lots of restaurants, making it a great place for young individuals.
 Of course, the name itself implies that making new friendships will be a piece of cake, so you can forget about getting relocation depression around here.

 Glover Park is a diverse neighborhood that is becoming more and more popular among couples with children because it combines a quiet life with commercial amenities.
 There are four Washington DC public schools here, but there is no metro stop, so walking or driving is a must.